China Eastern plane aborts landing as traffic controllers take a nap

 A transcript of the flight recording released by the Civil Aviation Administration of China on Tuesday shows that the China Eastern flight crew made repeated attempts to contact the duty flight controllers at Wuhan Tianhe Airport - twice in English and once in Chinese.
 Those calls went unanswered.

-The airplane was forced to return to 900 meters and circle the airport for about 10 minutes before landing, the report said.
+The airplane was forced to return to 900 metres and circle the airport for about 10 minutes before landing, the report said.
 The incident occurred at between 2 to 3 a.m.

 China Eastern has suffered other mishaps in recent weeks.
 On July 17, a China Eastern airplane landed off the runway in the southwest city of Nanning.